What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 Setting boundaries with phone calls

 It may sometimes be necessary to set boundaries around who you talk on the phone with and when.
-If you have a relative, parent, or someone else in your life who likes to spend time on the phone criticizing your life choices or telling their unwelcome political views with you, for example, it may be necessary to set boundaries on what topics you will or will not engage with them on.
-Instead, you could have a good laugh, discuss the last book they read, or their favorite app, which can be lighter conversation topics most people enjoy.
+If you have a relative, parent, or someone else in your life who likes to spend time on the phone criticizing you or discussing sensitive topics, it may be necessary to set boundaries.
+Instead, you might opt for lighter topics of conversation.

 If someone calls you too frequently or gets upset when you’re busy and can’t answer, you may need to explain that you need them to respect your time and would prefer to arrange calls beforehand.
 Finally, if you’re too tired after a long day at work, feel too anxious, or simply aren’t up for speaking on the phone, you’re allowed to express this and reschedule the call for another time while considering what to talk about when you eventually catch up.